How to Calculate your Ovulation Day & Safe Period using Just a Calendar

 These are the first, second and third days of bleeding.

-Any other day, pregnancy is theoretically possible, with the highest chance in the fertile window.
+On any other day, pregnancy is theoretically possible, with the highest chance in the fertile window.

-Your safe periods are then the days before and after your fertile window.
+Your ‘safe periods’ are then the days before and after your fertile window.

 Does that mean you can confidently go ahead to have sex without protection or birth control on those “so-called” days?